 It’s that time of the month again which means it’s time for the Int’l Bloggers Club Challenge.
 For those of you who aren’t familiar with the challenge, bloggers from around the world share something about their country and their traditions.
+Last month we repurposed a jelly mold to make something special for our garden.
 This month the theme is all about how we do, or in our case don’t, celebrate Halloween.
 All my blogging friends are currently based in the Northern hemisphere so there’s pumpkins and spooky décor everywhere.
 In South Africa, we’re trying our best to catch a bit of a tan “en die manne gaan nou braai“.

 TokoLeena, has one really big button eye, so she can see the Tokoloshe even when he’s invisible.
 Her other eye is covered with an eye patch, which makes it easier to see the spirit world and call on the ancestors to help her protect Adam.
 Her large ears can hear a pin drop so the Tokoloshe’s strange shuffling walk will be no problem.
 And just in case she has long arms to hold Adam tight when he’s really scared.